Ryan Park Camp: Civilian Conservation Corps

 Ryan Park CCC Camp also called Ryan Park Side Camp (F-22-W), was one of 15 United States Forest Service Civilian Conservation Corps camps in the state Wyoming during the Great Depression.
 Medicine Bow National Forest had seven US Forest Service Civilian Conservation Corps camps: Ryan Park, Forest—at Pole Mountain, Chimney Park, Centennial Work Center, Arlington, Encampment, and French Creek.
-The worker first lived in tents and them built their own housing.
+The worker first lived in tents and then built their own housing.
 The camp was made up of young unmarried men from the East Coast of the United States.
-The camp planted tree, build roads, trails, campgrounds, and US Forest ranger stations.
+The camp planted trees, built roads, trails, campgrounds, and US Forest ranger stations.
 The camp built the Brush Creek US Forest Ranger Station and Brush Creek Work Center, which is on the U.S. National Register of Historic Places list.
 When needed the camp also worked as firefighters.
 Many of the Ryan Park CCC Camp projects are still in use today.